Aidan-Lalonde-Novales/Aidan-Lalonde-Novales/README.md

 # **ayo was good❓❓❓**

 <li>
-how you doin my names Aidan nice to see you
+how you doin my names aidan nice to see you
 <li>
 im 💻LINUX CERTIFIED💻 and also know the 🐾PACKET TRACER BASICS🐾
 <li>